 Elizabeth Hodkinson, Head of Department.
 BA Religions and Theology and MA Medieval Studies University of Manchester, PGCE Religious Studies, University of Cumbria.
 Elizabeth joined LRGS in 2013, having previously taught in Bolton.
-She teaches mostly lower school REP and GCSE Religious Studies.
+She teaches the Philosophy of Religion side of the Pre-U Philosophy and Theology course and is particularly interested in church history, feminist theology and mysticism.
 Outside of school she is an avid reader and book collector, and is attempting to complete the '1001 Books to Read Before you Die' challenge.
-Before becoming a teacher she worked in a bookshop, and when she isn't in school, Elizabeth can often be found browsing the shelves at Waterstones.
+Before becoming a teacher she worked in a bookshop.
+She likes to dress colorfully and never wears black.

 Alex Shorrock, Teacher of Philosophy, Ethics and Religion.
 BA Hons Pure and Applied Philosophy UCLAN, PGCE Religious Studies, St Martin's.
+Alex has recently been named as a Gold standard UK Parliament Teaching Ambassador by the Houses of Parliament.
 Before joining LRGS Alex has taught for a number of years around the Lancashire area.
 His passion for Religious Studies stems from his RS teacher at high school and he hopes to pass this on to the boys.
 His hobbies outside of school are anything to do with water, so fishing, scuba diving, surfing and swimming.
 He also likes to collect watches, and enjoys watching films and box sets when he gets the time.

 Lower School Philosophy, Ethics and Religion

 The department aims to make the study of philosophy, ethics and religion exciting and relevant for our students.
 We do not teach dogmatically, but encourage students to use evidence to support their opinions and appreciate the perspective of others.